Nyckelharpa: 1900s–onward (modern period)

-The first World Nyckelharpa Day took place on 26 April 2020 just as the world had gone into lockdown.
+The first World Nyckelharpa Day took place on 26 April 2020, just as the world had gone into lockdown for the COVID-19 pandemic.
 All the events took place online, either as livestreams or pre-recorded videos on Youtube.
-This now is a yearly event taking place on the Sunday closest to 26 April – this being the birthday of the great nyckelharpa player Byss-Calle.
-The event is co-ordinated by British/Swedish nyckelharpa player Vicki Swan.
+This is now a yearly event taking place on the Sunday closest to 26 April – this being the birthday of the great nyckelharpa player Byss-Calle.
+The event is coordinated by British/Swedish nyckelharpa player Vicki Swan.

 English composer Natalie Holt used nyckelharpa for background score of the Disney+ series Loki from 2021.